San Diego, CA ranks first overall for internet connectivity among large cities and first for average download speed with 151 Mbps.

-We’ve written before about the best options for internet while traveling, but if you’re one of the growing number of digital nomads, telecommuting from wherever you’ve landed, and are willing to set up camp for a while in one city, you can find much stronger connections and the price is typically included in your rental.
+We’ve written before about the best options for internet while traveling, but if you’re one of the growing numbers of digital nomads, telecommuting from wherever you’ve landed, and are willing to set up camp for a while in one city, you can find much stronger connections and the price is typically included in your rental.

 On this page:

-- Average download speed in the town: 40%
+Average download speed in the city: 15%

-- Connection types available: 5%
+Connection types available: 5%

 Overall, the best places to work remotely tend to be smaller towns situated around larger cities.
 These usually have the best combination of vacation rentals, internet speed and extensive coverage.